creecros/Creecros_Filter_Pack/README.md

 - Use `task_subtask_assignee:name` to filter for both tasks and subtasks assigned to `name`, add `status:open` at the end to exclude closed tasks.

+## :paperclip: Chainable Subtask Assignee Filter

+- Use `subtask_assignee:name` to filter subtasks assigned to `name`, chainable to other filters.

 ## :japanese_ogre: Subtask Status Filter

 - Use `subtask:status:DONE` or `subtask:status:2` to filter for subtasks that are `DONE`